Skip to main content

 Your membership expires 12 months from the date of your initial transaction.

-As a member of TPWF, you receive members-only news and updates, and your membership can include We Will Not Be Tamed hats, stickers and koozies.
+As a member of TPWF, you receive members-only news and updates, and your membership can include TPWF-branded Keeping It Wild gear to show your support of our wild things and wild places.
 Find out more about membership levels and benefits here.

-Your membership supports projects and programs that enable Texans of all ages to enjoy and be inspired by the wild things and wild places in our state.
+Your membership supports projects and programs that enable Texans of all ages to enjoy, explore, and be inspired by the wild things and wild places in our state.
 Here are just a few examples of what your gift helps make possible:

-Advancing the capabilities of Texas Game Wardens… TPWF has invested more than $2 million in specialty equipment for Texas Game Wardens, ranging from night vision to swift-water. rescue boats through the Gear Up for Game Wardens program
+Advancing the capabilities of Texas Game Wardens… Since 2017, TPWF has invested over $5 million in specialty equipment, ranging from night vision units to K-9 team gear to swift-water rescue boats, through the Gear Up for Game Wardens program.

 Yes.
 TPWF is a nonprofit organization and is eligible to receive your company’s matching gift.
 Simply fill out the matching gift form provided to you by your company.
 Matching gifts can be applied at any time during the 12 months of your membership.